YottaDB/YDBDoc/ProgGuide/ioproc.rst

 I/O Device Recognition
 ++++++++++++++++++++++++

-YottaDB/GT.M OPEN, USE, and CLOSE commands have an argument expression specifying a device name.
+YottaDB OPEN, USE, and CLOSE commands have an argument expression specifying a device name.

-During an OPEN, YottaDB/GT.M attempts to resolve the specified device names to physical names.
-When YottaDB/GT.M successfully resolves a device name to a physical device, that device becomes the target of the OPEN.
-If the device name contains a dollar sign ($), YottaDB/GT.M attempts an environment variable translation; the result becomes the name of the device.
+During an OPEN, YottaDB attempts to resolve the specified device names to physical names.
+When YottaDB successfully resolves a device name to a physical device, that device becomes the target of the OPEN.
+If the device name contains a dollar sign ($), YottaDB attempts an environment variable translation; the result becomes the name of the device.
 If it does not find such an environment variable, it assumes that the dollar sign is a part of the filename, and opens a file by that name.

 .. note::
-   Note: YottaDB/GT.M resolves the device name argument for menemonicspace devices (SOCKET or PIPE) to a arbitrary handle instead of a physical name.
+   YottaDB resolves the device name argument for menemonicspace devices (SOCKET or PIPE) to a arbitrary handle instead of a physical name.

-Once a device is OPEN, YottaDB/GT.M establishes an internal correspondence between a name and the device or file.
+Once a device is OPEN, YottaDB establishes an internal correspondence between a name and the device or file.
 Therefore, while the device is OPEN, changing the translation of an environment variable in the device specification does not change the device.

 The following names identify the original $IO for the process: